 For safety, the gun features a cross-bolt trigger, which prevents accidental firings.
 Cheaper guns also come with a safety feature, but only a few come effective and really safe to use.

 You don't need to purchase a separate scope in the first place.
 A fiber optic adjustable scope comes inside the package.
 So you can target with great precision right out of the box.
-To add more to this, its dovetail rail is engineered to mount separate third party scope if you need a more accurate one.
+To add more to this, its dovetail rail is engineered to mount separate third-party scope if you need a more accurate one.

 Carrying this air gun will not be much hassle, whether you are young or an adult.
 Weighing only 3.10 lbs.
 You can carry and walk holding the gun for a long time without any issues.